-The essential feature of Reading Disorder is reading achievement (i.e., reading accuracy, speed, or comprehension as measured by individually administered standardized tests) in a child that falls substantially below that expected given the individual’s chronological age, measured intelligence, and age-appropriate education.
+The essential feature of reading disorder is reading achievement (i.e., reading accuracy, speed, or comprehension as measured by individually-administered standardized tests) in a child that falls substantially below what is expected, given the individual’s chronological age, measured intelligence, and age-appropriate education.

 Specific Symptoms of Reading Disorder

-- Reading achievement, as measured by individually administered standardized tests of reading accuracy or comprehension, is substantially below that expected given the person’s chronological age, measured intelligence, and age-appropriate education.
+- Reading achievement, as measured by individually-administered standardized tests of reading accuracy or comprehension, is substantially below what is expected, given the person’s chronological age, measured intelligence, and age-appropriate education.

 - The disturbance in the first criterion significantly interferes with academic achievement or activities of daily living that require reading skills.